 In their reports on infant brain trauma, researchers continually stress the importance of competent medical care.
 Diagnosing maternal and fetal health conditions proactively is essential to mitigating the risks for traumatic brain injuries.
-As Reynir Geirsson writes, “competent handling is required if […] brain damage caused by traumatic birth is to be minimized.”
+As Reynir Geirsson writes, “competent handling is required if

 Other Causes Of Brain Injury In Infants

 Traumatic damage is only one possible cause of brain damage in infants.
 Perhaps even more prevalent is birth asphyxia, in which a newborn is deprived of oxygen during the labor and delivery process.
 Other potential causes include: